Location: Des Moines, IA

 Over the last decade, several new approaches and insights from complexity science have been generated that bear directly on the fundamental dimensions of judgment and impact.
-These come from fields as diverse as network theory, the dynamics of infectious ideas, cultural evolution and phylogenetic inference, the theory of scaling, first-passage processes, collective computation, and even the visualization challenges of complex data sets.
+These come from fields as diverse as network theory, the dynamics of infectious ideas, cultural evolution and phylogenetic inference, the theory of scaling, first-passage processes, and collective computation.

-- First mover effects through preferential attachment dynamics in networks (e.g. See Newman, 2009)
+- First mover effects through preferential attachment dynamics in networks (e.g. Newman, 2009)

-- Evolutionary graph theory and Moran processes in structured populations (e.g. See Nowak et.
-Al, 2005)
+- Evolutionary graph theory and Moran processes in structured populations (e.g. Nowak, et. al, 2009)

-- Citation distributions as limiting distributions of simple stochastic processes (e.g. See Redner, 2004 )
+- Citation distributions as limiting distributions of simple stochastic processes (e.g. Redner, 1998 )

-- Research strategies and knowledge clusters in large-scale scientific collaboration datasets (e.g. See Foster et.
-Al, 2013)
+- Research strategies and knowledge clusters in large-scale scientific collaboration datasets (e.g. Foster et. al, 2015)

-- Random walk evaluation of knowledge impacts (e.g. See Bergstrom, 2007)
+- Random walk evaluation of knowledge impacts (e.g. Rosvall & Bergstrom, 2007)

-- Phylogenetic analysis of cultural transmission (e.g. See Mace & Holden, 2005)
+- Phylogenetic analysis of cultural transmission (e.g. Mace & Holden, 2005)

-- The infection-like transmission of ideas through populations (e.g. See Mace & Holden 2005)
+- The infection-like transmission of ideas through populations (e.g. Mace & Holden 2005)

-- Scaling of measures of productivity in system size (e.g. See West, 2017)
+- Scaling of measures of productivity in system size (e.g. West, 2017)

 - Merging the dynamics of social networks with the evolution of knowledge systems (e.g. Laubichler and Renn 2015, 2017)